neoreact-cat/blog/_posts/2018-01-21-population.md

 **Table #1.
 Russian population by federal districts** (**[Click To Open A Full Size](population-charts)**) <br/>

 Let's look more detailed.
-There are 85 Regions in Russia: <br/>
+There are 85 regions in Russia: <br/>

 <table width="100%">
     <tr>